chylli/perl-Time-Duration-Concise-Localize/README.md

 Time::Duration::Concise::Localize is an another time utility, which converts your concise time string to time duration and it also localize it in your language.

-This module uses Time::Duration::Concise as base modlue to convert concise string to duration
+This module uses Time::Duration::Concise as base module to convert concise string to duration

 [![Build Status](https://travis-ci.org/binary-com/perl-Time-Duration-Concise-Localize.svg?branch=master)](https://travis-ci.org/binary-com/perl-Time-Duration-Concise-Localize)